Matthew J. Detrick, violin

 Whitney Bullock, viola

-Ms. Bullock completed a two-year Young Artist Fellowship with Da Camera of Houston, receiving training in concert program curation, establishing community arts initiatives, and the development of educational outreach programs that integrate the arts with classroom curriculum.
-This intense program culminated in a viola performance and poetry therapy residency developed by Ms. Bullock at the Houston Area Women's Center.
+In 2013 Ms. Bullock completed a two-year Young Artist Fellowship with Da Camera of Houston, receiving training in concert program curation, establishing community arts initiatives, and the development of educational outreach programs that integrate arts with classroom curriculum.
+This program culminated in a performance and poetry therapy residency developed by Ms. Bullock at the Houston Area Women's Center.

 Matthew Dudzik, cello

-Cellist Matthew Dudzik has been a member of Apollo Chamber Players since 2009.
+Cellist Matthew Dudzik has been a member of Apollo Chamber Players since 2009 and Chief Financial Officer since 2012.
 Based in Houston (TX), Apollo has built a reputation for creative programming and is dedicated to expanding the chamber music repertoire through the commissioning of new works.
-The ensemble has performed throughout North America including a 2013 Carnegie Hall debut concert and a recent tour to Cuba in January of 2017.
-With Apollo, Mr. Dudzik can be heard on Parma Recordings’ Navona Records label and on American Public Media’s nationally-syndicated program, Performance Today.
+As Apollo CFO, Mr. Dudzik helped successfully guide the organization through Capacity Building programs at Houston Arts Alliance

-In Houston Mr. Dudzik has performed in a wide variety of settings including with the Houston Grand Opera and Ballet orchestras, Theater Under the Starts, Aperio, River Oaks Chamber Orchestra and the period ensemble Mercury.
-A frequent performer in Japan, he has appeared with acclaimed violinist Takayoshi Wanami at his Yatsugatake Summer Course and Concerts as well as at the Pacific Music Festival in Sapporo.
-A dedicated and enthusiastic educator, he maintains a vibrant private studio at his home and is a teaching artist for the Houston Youth Symphony’s MELODY program and the AFA summer music festival.
+In Houston, Mr. Dudzik performs in a wide variety of settings including with the Houston Grand Opera and Ballet and Theater Under the Stars.
+A frequent performer in Japan, he has appeared with acclaimed violinist Takayoshi Wanami at his Yatsugatake Summer Concerts as well as at the Pacific Music Festival in Sapporo.
+A dedicated and enthusiastic educator, he maintains a vibrant private studio at his home, and he serves as a teaching artist for the Houston Youth Symphony’s MELODY program and the American Festival for the Arts (AFA).

 Mr. Dudzik began playing the cello under the guidance of Minnesota Orchestra cellist Sachiya Isomura.
-He continued his studies with Ko Iwasaki at Southern Methodist University and Norman Fischer at Rice University’s Shepherd School of Music, where he earned his undergraduate and master’s degrees in music respectively.
-In addition to the diversity of his musical activities, Mr. Dudzik enjoys practicing yoga and traveling with his wife and son.
+He continued his studies with Ko Iwasaki at Southern Methodist University and Norman Fischer at Rice University’s Shepherd School of Music, where he earned his undergraduate and master’s degrees in music, respectively.